YLinDev/YLinDev/README.md

 - 🔭 I’m currently working on a personal web3 project

-- 🌱 I’m currently learning Blochain Operating System, Solidity, and TypeScript
+- 🌱 I’m currently learning Blockchain Operating System (Near Protocol), Solidity, and TypeScript.
+Also preparing for the ETHGlobal New York Hackathon.

 - ❓ Ask me about anything related to crypto, AI, and noodles